-Income tax expense and tax balances in the Consolidated Financial Statements were calculated on a separate tax return basis.
-The separate tax return method applies the accounting guidance for income taxes to the standalone financial statements as if we were a separate taxpayer and a standalone enterprise.
+For periods prior to the Separation, income tax expense and tax balances in the Consolidated Financial Statements were calculated on a separate tax return basis.
+The separate tax return method applies the accounting guidance for income taxes to the standalone financial statements as if the Company was a separate taxpayer and a standalone enterprise.
 Management believes the assumptions supporting the allocation and presentation of income taxes on a separate return basis are reasonable.